-Under Alternative 1, modifications to the Stuart Mesa Site to include battery energy storage systems would be made, and a natural gas power plant would be developed to generate resilient energy at MCB Camp Pendleton under the Model 2 acquisition strategy (refer to Section 1.2.3).
-Under a Model 2 acquisition strategy, the DoN and private partner would enter into a lease agreement (or real estate outgrant) to allow the partner to use DoN land to construct, operate, and own the facilities at the Stuart Mesa Site and the natural gas power plant at the Haybarn Site.
+Under Alternative 1, modifications to the Stuart Mesa Site to include battery energy storage systems would be made, and a natural gas power plant would be developed to generate resilient energy at MCB Camp Pendleton.
+The DoN and private partner would enter into a lease agreement (or real estate outgrant) to allow the partner to use DoN land to construct, operate, and own the facilities at the Stuart Mesa Site and the natural gas power plant at the Haybarn Site.
 Some DoN infrastructure (power/distribution lines, substation, etc.) would be accessed by the partner to connect the facility to the Base electrical grid, Base electrical distribution and gas supply.
 The DoN would receive compensation for the lease but would not directly receive the power generated by the natural gas power plant, except in the case of a regional grid outage or other circumstance defined by the agreement.
 During a grid outage, the power generated by the natural gas power plant would be switched over to the MS1 metering station to be distributed to the Base network.
 During normal operation, the private partner would sell the generated power to regional customers outside the DoN.
 The private partner would be responsible for all maintenance and service of the system; no federal tax dollars would be used for maintenance/service.
 The approximate contract duration would be 37 years.
 The 37-year agreement would consist of 2 to 3 years for construction, followed by an initial 25-year operating term and two, 5-year operating extensions (10 years).
 This acquisition strategy maximizes the total capacity (size) of the system based on available land, and MCB Camp Pendleton's electrical demand.